ADIL0448/mia/README.md

 ## 📢Introduce myself

-- 🙂I'm Amal
+- 🙂I'm ADIL
 - 🚩I'm a beginner in this field
-- 📍From pathripala,palakkad,Kerala,🇮🇳
+- 📍From Nilambur,malappuram,Kerala,🇮🇳
 - 🏫Students

 <div align="center">